kennyLtv/SM-MM-Updater/README.md

 Please note that the paths for your installs should be full paths so that it doesn't matter where you place the scripts.

 ### Why?
-I wrote the script because I got tired of Sourcemod overwriting my configs when I would update Source Mod due to me not paying attention while I did it.
+I wrote this script because I got tired of Source Mod overwriting my configs when I would update Source Mod due to me not paying attention while I did it.
 Also because I have like 6 servers to update it on.....

 ## Authors